Ntrakiyski/business-card/QWEN.md

 ## Security Considerations

 - Authentication and authorization implemented with Supabase Auth
-- Row-Level Security (RLS) policies on all database tables
+- Row-Level Security (RLS) policies on all database tables to control access
 - Server Actions for secure data mutations
 - Proper environment variable handling for sensitive data
 - Middleware protection for authenticated routes
+- Automatic timestamp update triggers to track changes
+- Default widget settings initialization for new profiles